 KfW support for small businesses in the protected areas has also contributed to this change.
 Thanks to funding from Germany, Giorgi Janukashvili, a small farmer from the village of Sno, has been able to acquire ten colonies of bees, whose honey he now sells to hotels.
 The woodcarvers Bizina Snoveli and Mindia Gudusauri are also benefiting.
 They make furniture, religious sculptures and mythical symbols in their small company.
 Sometimes just kitsch, too.
 KfW financed a set of machines for them that they could not have afforded on their own.
 In exchange, they teach a class of young carvers once a week.
 And they hug every German who enters their studio out of gratitude.

-The Georgian Parliament is currently in the process of considerably enlarging Kazbegi National Park once again, from the current 9000 hectares to 70,000 hectares later this year.
-It will then be almost three times as large as the Bavarian Forest National Park, and protected areas will cover 9.4 per cent of the Georgia's total area.
+Kazbegi National Park covers 78,000 hectares.
+It is three times as large as the Bavarian Forest National Park, and protected areas cover 9.4 per cent of the Georgia's total area.
 This figure is only 0.6 per cent in Germany.